A formula for the Euler class of foliations: Introduction

 \textbf{Acknowledgements.} I would like to express my gratitude to my advisor, Mehdi Yazdi, for his insightful discussions on the subject of this article and for his constant support.
-A special thanks also goes to Diego Santoro for his constructive feedback and dedicated attention.
+Thanks also to Diego Santoro and Michael Landry for stimulating conversations.